 The Sub Compact is finally here.
 A sleek, stylish, smaller version of The Sub.
 These beer gadgets allow for true draught beer in the home, served beautifully chilled.
 This additional machine has been added to their core line up – The Sub Compact is also joined by new varieties of beers available to buy!
-For a review of the original version and for 15% off The Sub machine (Original or Compact) check here.
+Use this link for a review of the original version and a direct link to purchase a Sub from Beerwulf, please visit here

 It’s great to have an increased variety, rather than just primarily generic lagers.
 These new craft beers are bottled fresh from the brewery, with a bottled date and best before depicted on the label.
 The label has blank text-boxes that are filled with handwritten beer details – this gives me hope that these breweries will seasonally change the torps that they produce!

 First up is one of the new beers; I’ll review The Sub Compact afterwards.